ae5au/rtl_433-AdafruitIO/README.md

 # Acurite-AdafruitIO
-Parses data from rtl_433 decoded output and submits to AdafruitIO.
+Parses data from rtl_433 decoded output and submits to Adafruit IO.
 Specifically written for Acurite temperature sensors, but could easily be adapted to other devices.

 ## Setup: